Malvin555/XAMPP-Custom/README.md

+---

 # **XAMPP Custom Dashboard Guide**

-A step-by-step guide to setting up a custom dashboard for XAMPP on Linux, Windows, or macOS.
+A step-by-step guide to setting up a custom dashboard for XAMPP on Linux (Fedora), Windows, or macOS.

 ## **📌 Features**
 ✅ Customizable homepage for XAMPP